llvm/llvm-project/flang/docs/Intrinsics.md

 On some systems, the underlying timings are represented using types with sufficiently small limits that overflows (wrap around) are possible, such as 32-bit types.
 Therefore, the values returned by this intrinsic might be, or become, negative, or numerically less than previous values, during a single run of the compiled program.

-This intrinsic is provided in subroutine forms only.
+This intrinsic is provided in both subroutine and function forms; however, only one form can be used in any given program unit.

 *VALUES* and *TIME* are `INTENT(OUT)` and provide the following: